U.S. Supreme Court Police

 • An applicant's education/experience must include at least one of the following to be considered:

-• A minimum of one year of full-time experience as a sworn police officer;
+• A minimum of one year of full-time experience as a sworn police officer; or

-• A minimum of three years of active duty military service (or one year of active duty military service for Military Police, Master-at-Arms, Security Forces, and Maritime Enforcement Specialists);
+• A minimum of three years of active duty military service (or one year of active duty military service for Military Police, Master-at-Arms, Security Forces, and Maritime Enforcement Specialists); or

 • Applicants must be at least within six months of turning 21 years of age, but not yet 39 years of age at the date of application, with some exceptions as noted below:

 • A Supreme Court Police Officer must be able to maintain proficiency in the use of a firearm.
-Applicants who have been convicted of a misdemeanor. crime of domestic violence cannot lawfully possess a firearm and are ineligible for the position.
+Applicants who have been convicted of a misdemeanor crime of domestic violence cannot lawfully possess a firearm and are ineligible for the position.

 • Employment is subject to successful completion of a medical exam, which includes rigorous fitness standards.
 Medical exam consists of blood work, drug screening, height, weight, stress test, EKG, vision, hearing, and body fat.

 • Body fat will be measured using a body composition analyzer at the time of the medical exam.
-Males age 20-39 must be 19% or under, and age 40-59 must be 21% or under.
-Females age 20-39 must be 32% or under, and age 40-59 must be 33% or under.

 • Vision requirements: For distance, corrected 20/20 or better binocularly with at least 20/40 in each eye.
 Uncorrected distant visual acuity should be 20/100 or better binocularly.